wamoyo/webrtc-cafe/README.md

 With only this, you can build a phonebooth application, or a 'take a photo' feature for when users set up a new profile with your website, and a fun bunch of other things.

 Check out the spec on _Media Capture and Streams_ for full details on the **Contraints Object** the **Stream** provided by the getUserMedia success handler and more: http://w3c.github.io/mediacapture-main/getusermedia.html

+## 2. Establishing a Connection Between Peers

+Okay, not let's get to the tricky awesome stuff.
+Although, WebRTC is peer-to-peer, you still need a way to identify a few things about the peer you're connecting to, like where they are in the networking, how to deal with their firewall if they have one, what type of video codec they support and so forth.
+Servers are used to negotiate all this, and establish a connection between peers.
+The terms used for this is called **Signaling**.